mjs330/jquery-validate-date/README.md

 # jquery-validate-date
-jquery-validate-date is a lightweight library that:
+jquery-validate-date is a lightweight library that uses HTML5 data attributes to:
- * Validates a start date and an end date in a set of two dates
+ * Validate a start date and an end date in a set of two dates
- * Validates that a date is in the past or future
+ * Validate that a date is in the past or future
- * Validates whether or not a date is the current date
+ * Validate whether or not a date is the current date
- * Validates that a date adheres to a minimum or maximum date
+ * Validate that a date adheres to a minimum or maximum date

 --